|New guide using DSM7.1||11/05/2022|

 Click on Edit Rules and in the screen that appears click on ‘Create’

-In the first screen select ‘Custom’ and leave the Source IP and Action to their defaults
+In the first screen select ‘Custom’

 In order for OpenVPN to connect to your provider we need to give it some key information for the connection.
 Due to the sheer amount of providers out there the information below will likely need to be tweaked based on your provider.